unexploredtest/Wii-RL/README.md

 This script requires some savestates to load from (ie the start of the race).
 In this repository, we include some different savestates which you will need (in the `savestates` folder).
-To get around Github's 25MB file size limit, they are uploaded as ZIP files.
+There is a zip file containing all the savestates you need in `releases/MarioKartSaveStates`.
-Please unzip the files, and move the files (files, not folders) to your:
+Unzip this file, and place the files into this directory:

 `dolphin0\User\StatesSaves`